Hampton Residents and Taxpayers

 Audiobooks and music CDs are available for checkout.
 Books on CD are on the shelves just to the right of the newspaper racks.
 Music CDs are available in browsing bins through the hallway beyond the magazines area.

 Magazines and newspapers are available in the reading area.
 Past issues of magazines may be checked out and are found on the shelves under the display racks.
 Issues not found there are stored downstairs; ask at the desk for them with specific dates please.
 Access to thousands of periodical articles is available online from our website as well.
 Sunday classified ads are kept at the desk.
+Also be sure to check out our online newstand.

 Large Print books are shelved in the Dearborn-Redden Room, just beyond the CD browsing bins.

 New Hampshire history and local genealogical materials are found in the New Hampshire Room.
-Free tax help through VITA is also available from February to April 15th.
+Free tax help through AARP is also available from February to April 15th.
 Ask at the desk for specific times.

 Children's Story Hours for ages 15 months to age 6 are run in the Children's area.
 Ask at their desk for information or call their direct line, 926-4729.